toolleeo/cli-apps/README.md

 * [cbonsai](https://gitlab.com/jallbrit/cbonsai) - A bonsai tree generator, written in C using ncurses.
 It intelligently creates, colors, and positions a bonsai tree.
 * [cli-fireplace](https://github.com/dolsup/cli-fireplace) - Shows digital fireplace.
 * [cmatrix](http://www.asty.org/cmatrix/) - ncurses program that display the scrolling lines found in the movie `The matrix`.
-* [cowsay](https://en.wikipedia.org/wiki/Cowsay) - A program that generates a ASCII art of a cow with a bubble containing the specified message (I provide the Wikipedia link since at the moment the link to the author's homepage results to be unreachable).
+* [cowsay](https://en.wikipedia.org/wiki/Cowsay) - Generate an ASCII art of a cow with a bubble containing the specified message (I provide the Wikipedia link since at the moment the link to the author's homepage results to be unreachable).
 * [cowthink](https://en.wikipedia.org/wiki/Cowsay) - Same as `cowsay`, but uses a "think" bubble instead of a speech bubble.
 * [ctree](https://github.com/gleich/ctree) - A Christmas tree right from your terminal.
 * [daktilo](https://github.com/orhun/daktilo) - Turn your keyboard into a typewriter adding sounds at each keystroke.